 - You need to make decisions.

-You should do it ethically and professionally.
+You should always resolve a conflict to an end.
+AND you should do it ethically and professionally.

-And you need to communicate a lot.
+In the process, you need to communicate a lot.

 This list can go on and on.
-I could explain a lot of examples.

 - Leadership is an integral part of project management.